Photo credit: Tanya Lee Hervey Photography

 My Pro Tip

 Here’s a great resource from scholastic.com to create lessons about the science of plants.
 Allow children to care for plants as part of their daily routine.
-To promote ownership and responsibility, we encourage “adoption” and naming of plants.
+To promote ownership and responsibility, we encourage “adoption” and the naming of plants.
 Use wooden craft sticks for labels and download our Adoption Certificate here.

 See you at Studley’s!